Peugeot E-208 Review

 • Lightning

-The E-208 looks great, is fun to drive and fits four adults in with ease, but it's expensive
+The E-208 looks great, is fun to drive and fits four adults in with ease.
+Recent price tweaks make it much more tempting.

 Play